formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 License
 -------

-This software is free to use under the Yahoo Inc. MIT license.
+This software is free to use under the Yahoo!
+Inc. BSD license.
 See the [LICENSE file][] for license text and copyright information.